top of page

 preference given to lighter skin tones), forced into acquiescence to all aspects of

-European culture, suffered through the mass abduction of our resources, etc.
+european culture, suffered through the mass abduction of our resources, etc.

 ☥ We were forced to adopt another culture's religion which was altered and